nunit/nunit.github.io/donations.md

 permalink: /donations/
 ---

-Your donation to NUnit helps us pay for web hosting, making presentations at user events and - of course - continuing to develop the software itself.
+Past donations to NUnit helped pay for web hosting, making presentations at user events and - of course - continuing to develop the software itself.

 > _Currently, financial contributions to NUnit are suspended while we complete our reorganization under the .NET Foundation._